Friday, September 26, 2025

 Be sure and call to the 200-year-old O'Mahony's Pub in Watergrasshill.
 Superb local food and drink, music also, extensive sheltered outdoor areas and ways and means to keep the kids happy.

-In the nearby seaside village of Ballycotton, take a stroll down to the pier and see the fishermen come and go, maybe take a boat trip to the lighthouse on the nearby island.
+In the seaside village of Ballycotton, take a stroll down to the pier and see the fishermen come and go, maybe take a boat trip to the lighthouse on the nearby island.
 If you feel you need to stretch your legs, then there is a spectacular walk along the cliff tops.

 View from the Bayview Terrace

-Prefer a coastal stop, then the Garryvoe Hotel and its top notch Samphire Restaurant, with great views over the bay, is close at hand.
-And across the bay, there's its sister hotel, The Bayview; great views here also.
+Prefer a coastal stop? then the Garryvoe Hotel and its top notch Samphire Restaurant, with great views over the bay, is close at hand.
+And across the bay, there's its sister hotel, The Bayview, great views here also.
 Closed in mid-winter but, when open, check out the superb cooking of chef Ciaran Scully, an example here.

 Ballycotton cliff walk

-Just a few minutes from the village, you'll find the lovely food market on Joe's Farm (the family themselves renowned for their vegetable crisps); you can find superb local produce here, much of it from the farm.
+Just a few minutes from Killeagh village, you'll find the lovely food market on Joe's Farm (the family themselves renowned for their vegetable crisps); you can find superb local produce here, much of it from the farm.
 They also hold special events for the public, eg cutting sunflowers in August and harvesting pumpkins later in the year.

 After all the activity, you deserve to rest up for the night.
 Enjoy a meal in the Old Imperial Hotel on Youghal's main street, maybe just a drink in its old Coachhouse bar, maybe both!
 Aherne’s, of course, is famous for its seafood and they too have rooms.
 Before or after, stretch the legs on the relatively new Youghal Boardwalk that runs alongside the beaches.

-Samphire at Garryvoe Hotel
+Samphire Restaurant at Garryvoe Hotel

 And, before leaving the area, don’t forget to visit the gardens at Ballynatray House, a Blackwater gem.